GryBsh/NabuNetSim/README.md

 - Channel: The channel to send segments from
 - BaudRate (Serial Only, default: 111865): The send/receive rate of the serial adapter.

+> It can run as many adaptors as you're system can handle.
+But you'll need to configure them all.

 ### Logging

-This is the standard dotnet logging section.
+This app supports the standard dotnet logging section.
+Various components logging levels can be changed this way.

+> The default is `Information` for all components.

 ## Special Thanks

 - DJ Sures: for his tireless work on the official recreation
-- Leo Binkowski: for stealing all that stuff from NABU and preserving it
+- Leo Binkowski: for `liberating` all that stuff from NABU and preserving it
 - DKGrizzley: for his PICO emulator to fill in the parts I couldn't figure out
 - York University: for their recreation efforts, they are both numerous and awesome
 - RetroNET and Discord Chaters (in no particular order):